 Because of this bioaccumulation, DDT remains in the food chain, moving from crayfish, frogs, and fish into the bodies of animals that eat them.
 Therefore, DDT levels are often highest in the bodies of animals near the top of the food chain, notably in predatory birds like eagles, hawks, pelicans, condors and other meat-eating birds.

 DDT also has serious health effects on humans.
-According to the EPA, DDT can cause liver damage including liver cancer, nervous system damage, birth defects and other reproductive harm.
+According to the EPA, DDT can cause liver damage including liver cancer, nervous system damage, congenital disabilities and other reproductive harm.

 A Brief History of DDT